joewatt95/CVM/isabelle/README.md

 # Project structure

 - [CVM_Invariant](CVM_Invariant)
-  formalises a new, unbiased, variant of the CVM algorithm, along with an invariant based proof of its correctness, as described in the paper.
+  formalises both the original and a new unbiased variant of the CVM algorithm, using the new proof technique (functional probabilistic invariants) described in the paper.

 - [Neg_Assoc](Neg_Assoc)
   formalises a theory of negatively associated random variables, which is used by the formalisation in [CVM_Invariant](CVM_Invariant)

 - [CVM_Transforms](CVM_Transforms)
-  formalises the original CVM algorithm, along with the original transformation-based proof.
+  formalises the original CVM algorithm using the original transformation-based proof.

 # Setup instructions